 Finally, you can check the box to Show Siri in menu bar.
 A small icon will appear at the top right of your screen; clicking on it will activate Siri as an alternative to using a keyboard shortcut.

-Siri is enabled by default on the Apple HomePod, but extra steps are required to allow for personalized features, such as:
+Siri is enabled by default on the Apple HomePod and HomePod Mini, but extra steps are required to allow access to personalized features, such as:

 Apple calls these Personal Requests.